Nolwenn Leroy: 2021–present: La Cavale

+In 2024, she starred in the miniseries Brocéliande, a thriller in six episodes for TF1 directed by Bruno Garcia.
+"BROCÉLIANDE : LA SAGA DE RENTRÉE AVEC NOLWENN LEROY !".
+TF1 Pro.
+27 August 2024.
+The first episode premiered at the Canneseries festival.
+She won the Audience Choice Award for Best Actress at the Festival de la Fiction in September 2025.

 Medical research

 Leroy's music was studied for its neurological impact in geriatric populations."Study of the Effect of the Music of Nolwenn Leroy in Fall Prevention Strategies in Texas Nursing Homes" at ClinicalTrials.gov Researchers found that Leroy's recordings might have a more beneficial effect than other music, noting that: "the music of Nolwenn Leroy was found to be significantly superior to other music tested".
 To describe the phenomenon they coined the term the Nolwenn Effect, saying: "the music of Nolwenn Leroy appears to have a different effect on brain-based modulation of gait and stance than other music tested to date".